 If we become aware of a dispute between the parties who own or are in some way involved in the ownership and management of the business, it should be noted that our client is the business and we would not provide information or services to one party without the express knowledge and permission of all parties.
 Unless otherwise agreed by all parties we will continue to supply information to the normal place of business for the attention of the directors or proprietors, as appropriate.
 If conflicting advice, information or instructions are received from different directors or principals in the business we will refer the matter back to the board of directors or the partnership and take no further action until the board or partnership has agreed the action to be taken.

-Since we are not authorised by the Financial Services Authority then we may have to refer you to someone who is authorised if you need advice on investments.
+Since we are not authorised by the Financial Conduct Authority (FCA) then we may have to refer you to someone who is authorised if you need advice on investments.
 However, as we are licensed by the Institute of Chartered Accountants of Scotland, we may be able to provide certain investment services that are complementary to, or arise out of, the professional services we are providing to you.

 We may therefore be able to: